Collecting and managing residents' fees in retirement villages

 - selling costs.

-The exit fee is calculated on the day the resident leaves the unit.
+The exit fee is calculated on the day the resident vacates the unit.

-For residence contracts entered into on or after 1 March 2012, the exit fee is calculated on a daily basis if based upon the length of time the resident has resided in the village.
+For residence contracts entered into before 1 March 2012, the exit fee is calculated on a daily basis unless the contract provides for a way of working out the exit fee that is not on a daily basis.